-The Top 5 Midsize-ship Ocean Cruise Lines
+Top 5 Midsize-Ship Ocean Cruise Lines

 Every year for our World’s Best Awards survey, T+L asks readers to weigh in on travel experiences around the globe — to share their opinions on the top hotels, resorts, cities, islands, cruise ships, spas, airlines, and more.
 Readers rated individual cruise ships on their cabins and facilities, food, service, itineraries and destinations, excursions and activities, and value.
 Those assessments were combined to generate results for the cruise lines in five categories; midsize- ship ocean cruise lines have vessels that can carry 250 to 599 passengers.

-Related: The 2018 World's Best Awards
+Related: The World's Best Awards 2019

-5. Regent Seven Seas Cruises
+4. Regent Seven Seas Cruises

-2. Paul Gauguin Cruises
+1. Paul Gauguin Cruises

-See all of our readers' favorite hotels, airlines, cruise lines, and more in the World's Best Awards for 2018.
+See all of our readers' favorite hotels, cities, airlines, cruise lines, and more in the World's Best Awards for 2019.